bramstroker/homeassistant-powercalc/README.md

 See the [list](docs/supported_models.md) of supported lights which don't need any manual configuration

 ## Setting up for energy dashboard
 If you want to use this power sensors with the new [energy integration](https://www.home-assistant.io/blog/2021/08/04/home-energy-management/), you have to create a energy sensor which utilizes the power of the powercalc sensor.
 This can be done with the [Riemann integration integration](https://www.home-assistant.io/integrations/integration/), which calculates the energy and since release 2021.8 this integration can natively be used in the energy dashboard.
-An example configuration, which you have to copy into your `configuration.yaml`, can be seen below:
+An example configuration, which you have to copy into your `configuration.yaml`, can be seen below (assuming you have a powercalc sensor with entity_id `sensor.kingkong_power`:

 ````yaml
 sensor: